 Establishing Priority

-A key element of a good financing statement is setting out that the creditor has first recourse under s 32LC(1) and (3).
+A key element of a satisfactory financing statement is setting out that the creditor has first recourse under s.
+32LC(1) and (3).
 A creditor entitled to or claiming an interest by virtue of a recorded security agreement takes priority over all other parties, including unsecured creditors and those without perfected interests, in the event of debtor insolvency.

 Enhancing Creditworthiness

-It could indicate to creditors that the business values its financial responsibility, therefore increasing their creditworthiness.
-It could mean that other lenders may make a similar application for finance easier next time.
+It could indicate to creditors that the business values its financial responsibility, thereby increasing their creditworthiness.
+This could potentially facilitate similar finance applications from other lenders in the future.

 What You Need for an Appropriate Financing Statement Filing